swetha75508/Spam-Email-Classification/README.md

 ## 🚀 Project Overview

-This project uses a **Logistic Regression model** trained on text message data to detect spam.
+This project uses a **Naive Bayes Model** trained on  SMS/Email text data to detect spam messages.
-The web interface is built with **Streamlit**, making it easy for users to input messages and get instant predictions.
+The web interface is built with **Streamlit**, allowing users to easily input messages and get real-time predictions.
 ---

 ## 🧠 Tech Stack

 - **Python**
-- **Streamlit** – for building the interactive UI
+- **Streamlit** – for the web interface
 - **Scikit-learn** – for machine learning
 - **NLTK** – for text preprocessing
 - **Pickle** – for saving and loading the model and vectorizer